UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/5_SedAwk.md

 ## Altering a file or other input

 `sed` uses *regular expressions* that we have come across under the `grep` section, and we can use these to replace strings or characters within a text string.
+The command works in the form
+`sed 'SCRIPT' INPUT`
-The command works in the form `sed 'SCRIPT' INPUT`, and the script section is where all the action happens.
+and the script section is where all the action happens.
 Input can be given to `sed` as either a file, or just as a text stream via the *pipe* that we have already introduced.

 In the following example the script begins with an `s` to indicate that we are going to make a substitution.